-Prices start at $4.50 a month (around £3, AU$6), although if you’re a small business, you have the Business Basic plan which the company says it's best for small businesses.
-The price is $17 (around £13.5, AU$24.75) and you benefit from uncapped bandwidth, 20GB of storage, a free domain, a custom favicon, an online store builder and ad vouchers.
+If you’re a small business, you can select the Business Basic plan which the company says it's best for small businesses, and you benefit from uncapped bandwidth, generous storage, a free domain, a custom favicon, an online store builder and ad vouchers.

 Content management systems are great for publishing content online, obviously enough, but they’re also gold dust when it comes to collaborating on content across teams.
 Bynder is a marketing platform that lets brands create, find, use and work on content easily.

 It provides a plethora of high-quality workflows to help brand managers, marketers and editors produce, approve and circulate new marketing content.
 There’s also the ability to create a shareable style guide so all content is consistent and matches the company’s brand image.

 While it sports some handy features, Bynder is a lot more expensive than other offerings, although you can try out the service with the 14-day trial.
 You'll need to contact the company for exact pricing, but you should expect to pay anything from a few hundred dollars to a few thousand.
 Although very expensive by comparison to others listed here, the software is designed to take a good deal of strain off your marketing budget by simplifying many mundane and time-consuming tasks.